Joseph F. Bruno

-Joseph F. Bruno (born circa 1944) is a public official in New York City who has served as a lawyer, FDNY Fire Commissioner, New York City Civil Court Judge and New York State Supreme Court Judge.
+Joseph F. Bruno (born c.
+1944) is a public official in New York City who has served as a lawyer, FDNY Fire Commissioner, New York City Civil Court Judge and New York State Supreme Court Judge.
 He most recently served as Commissioner of the New York City Office of Emergency Management.

 Bruno is now president of Helen Keller Services, a post he has held since January, 2016.

 Education

 Bruno graduated from City College in 1966 with a B.S. in Economics and in 1968, he earned a Juris Doctor from St. John's University Law School.
 In 1988, he was awarded an honorary Doctor of Law degree from St. John's Law School.

 Career

 His career in public service began in 1971, when he joined the New York City Law Department as a trial attorney.

 NYC Fire Commissioner

 He served in various Law Department posts and on October 20, 1987, he was appointed the 26th Fire Commissioner of the City of New York by Mayor Edward I. Koch.
 Under his leadership, the Fire Department developed a major fire safety education campaign, with particular emphasis on children and senior citizens.
 He continued to serve as Fire Commissioner until the end of the Koch Administration on December 31, 1989.